 Over three months time, the post frequency and the type of content shared on Facebook and Instagram shifted while the budget stayed marginally the same.
-In other words, these results are driven solely from a drop in ORGANIC (aka - FREE) reach and people not engaging with content as often.
+In other words, these results are driven solely from a drop in overall reach and people not engaging with content as often.

 Also, these are results from 3 consecutive months.
-The first month was the original strategy, posting 1 -2 times a day and a majority of the posts being shared were fun, engaging content.
-Months two and three, posts were infrequent and shared mostly financial specific content.
+The first month was the original strategy and months two and three, the posts were shared mostly financial specific content.

 Here are the results:

 Average 28-Day Engagement Rate

 That is an engagement decline of OVER 92% in just 3 months and 4,689 LESS daily engaged users per month!
 Furthermore, with the engagement audience shrinking, paid website click ads started showing fewer conversions even with an increased budget.

 Website Click Ads

 Cost Per Click: